CrashPlan Unable to Connect to Backup Engine [Solved]

 Parameters

-The Crashplan unable to connect to backup engine error occurs when the memory allocation has a small malfunction with its parameters.
-Parameters are defined as an unusual kind of variable that is used in a subroutine.
-To solve the standard error with the parameters of Crashplan, one has to access the CrashPlanService.ini file which can be sought out at the program files.
+The CrashPlan is unable to connect to the backup engine error occurs when the memory allocation has a small malfunction with its parameters.
+Parameters are defined as unusual kinds of variables used in a subroutine.
+To solve the standard error with the parameters of Crashplan, one has to access the CrashPlanService.ini file, which can be sought out in the program files.

-Once reaching the destined file, look into the CrashPlan file to find the desired document, once found open the document using Notepad.
+Once reach the destined file, look into the CrashPlan file to find the desired document.
+Once found, open the document using Notepad.
 After the document is open, seek the line which starts with “Virtual Machine Parameters.”
-Once found change the parameter value from “-Xmx1024m” to “-Xmx512m”.
+Once found, change the parameter value from “-Xmx1024m” to “-Xmx512m”.

-Once done, this line reduces the memory usage of the program from 1024M to 512M.
-After which save the changes to the file.
+Once done, this line reduces the program’s memory usage from 1024M to 512M.
+After which, save the changes to the file.
 Execution of the above steps will ensure that the CrashPlan unable to connect to the backup engine doesn’t show up again.
-If the error is still present, then the next solution should solve your problem.
+If the error is still present, the following solution should solve your problem.

 See also: – How To Fix Avast UI Failed To Load Error [Complete Guide]